Rio Grande: Since 1830

 During the late 1830s and early 1840s, the river marked the disputed border between Mexico and the nascent Republic of Texas; Mexico marked the border at the Nueces River.
 The disagreement provided part of the rationale for the Mexican–American War in 1846, after Texas had been admitted as a new state.
 Since 1848, the Rio Grande has marked the boundary between Mexico and the United States from the twin cities of El Paso, Texas, and Ciudad Juárez, Chihuahua, to the Gulf of Mexico.
 As such, crossing the river was the escape route used by some Texan slaves to seek freedom.
 Mexico had liberal colonization policies and had abolished slavery in 1828.
 In 1899, after a gradual change to the river position, a channel was dug for flood control which moved the river, creating what was called Cordova Island, which became the center of the Chamizal dispute.
-Resolving the dispute took many years and almost resulted in a 1909 combined assassination attempt on the American and Mexican presidents.
+Resolving the dispute took many years and resulted in a 1909 combined assassination attempt on the American and Mexican presidents.